Customers Bank: History

 T-Mobile announced a partnership with BankMobile in April 2019 to introduce a banking service for its wireless customers.
 At the time, BankMobile was considered one of the fastest-growing banks in the United States.
+Customers Bank moved its headquarters from Wyomissing to West Reading, Pennsylvania later that year.
+It was reported to have $11.7 billion in assets at that time.